WyattKarnes/Astromech/README.md

 # Astromech
-A small program that enables voice control functionality to the game Star Wars: Squadrons.
+A small program that adds a droid to your X-Wing!
+(enables voice control functionality to the game Star Wars: Squadrons)

 # Feeling Generous?